czim/laravel-cms-core/documentation/Development/CreatingModules.md

 3. Register the module in the `cms-modules.php` config.
     Add the fully qualified namespace for the module class to the `cms-modules.modules` array.

-4. If relevant, add service providers to the `cms-core.php` config.
+4. If relevant, add service providers to the `cms-modules.php` config.
-    Add the fully qualified namespaces for any service providers to the `cms-core.providers` array.
+    Add the fully qualified namespaces for any service providers to the `cms-modules.providers` array.
-    Be sure to add this *after* the normal core providers, and *before* the route providers.

 ## Module Generators